 Students who list Ithaca College as their first choice to NMSC in accordance with NMSC guidelines but do not meet NMSC criteria for the Ithaca College Merit Scholarship, or receive less than the maximum award, are eligible to receive up to $2,000 in an Ithaca College National Merit Recognition Award.
 These awards are renewable on an annual basis.
 Full-time enrollment and good academic standing are required.

 Recipients must possess a demonstrated record of leadership and above-average academic performance.
 A separate application is required.
 The award is $7,000 and is renewable contingent upon continued demonstration of leadership and a cumulative GPA of 2.75 at the end of each spring semester.
 Full-time enrollment is required.
-An online application form is available at my.ithaca.edu.
-Click on the Scholarships tab to apply.
+Apply online after you have applied to Ithaca College using the Common Application.

 Ithaca Premier Talent Scholarship